quintans/eventsourcing/README.md

 This polling strategy can be used both with SQL and NoSQL databases, like Postgresql, Cockroach or MongoDB, to name a few.

 As a side note I would like to say that I went for the polling strategy because it fits well for SQL and NoSQL generic databases and it is simple to understand and straight forward to implement.
-There are other solutions that might work better if we took advantage of specific features that some database vendors provide.
+There are other solutions that might work better if we took advantage of specific features that some database vendors provide, like change streams from MongoDB.

+Advantages:
+* Easy to implement

+Disadvantages
+* Network costs.
+If the data is updated infrequently we will be polling with no results, otherwise if the data change frequency is hight then there will be no difference.

 ### IDs